riferrei/pacman-with-elasticsearch/README.md

   ```bash
   cp provider.settings.template provider.settings
   ```
-- Open the file `provider.settings` and provide the credentials details of the chosen cloud provider.
+- Open the file `provider.settings` and provide the credentials of the chosen cloud provider.
   ```bash
   ########## AWS ##########